KatTheGit/sylvan-row/README.md

 ### Once a functional game is made, make it pretty, make it clean, make it good.

-- [ ] Create a circular/elliptic FOW, and remove shitty forced aspect ratio logic
+- [ ] Create a circular/elliptic FOW, and remove shitty forced aspect ratio
 - [ ] Sounds
   - [ ] Find a sound engine
   - [ ] Proper sound design (not good sounds, but one sound for everything)